TemryL/ComfyS3/README.md

 # Available Features
 ComfyUI nodes to:
-- load image from Amazon S3 buckets
-- save image to Amazon S3 buckets
+- load/save image from/to Amazon S3 buckets

 # TODO
 ComfyUI nodes to: